Dependency injection and the IoC container

 }

-For example, you might have two services that both need a Disk instance, but they should use different storage drivers:
+Let's create two services that both need a PaymentService, but they should use different payment providers based on their specific business requirements.

 import { inject } from '@adonisjs/core'